Does God exist?

 You might think it strange, or philosophical, or even blasphemous—this question that all of us have whispered to ourselves one day, if only in the back of our heads close to where our subconscious lies.
 Does God exist?

 I do have an answer—but my answer is deeply personal, deeply mine.
 Will it quench your thirst?
 I don’t know but I will share it.
 Maybe you’ll see some truth in.
 Maybe you’ll find in it something that is not in books of scriptures.
 And maybe it’ll reach a secret part of your soul—the part the affirmations of scholars could never find.

 A while back a close friend of mine asked me, “Does God exist?”
-I looked at him and smiled wondering I should fall in this trap.
+I looked at him and smiled wondering whether I should fall into this trap.